aws-samples/aws-simple-streaming-webapp/README.md

   ?
 Enter a name for the environment dev
   ?
 Choose your default editor: Visual Studio Code Using default provider  awscloudformation
   ?
-Select the authentication method you want to use: AWS access keys
+Select the authentication method you want to use: AWS profile
 ```

 Now you can list the resources that it's going to be created once we push the environment creation.